 Rob Scott has been the boys’ director at Camp Cherith for 23 years.
 During that time he has gained a reputation not only as a friend and spiritual mentor, but also as the composer and performer of many goofy songs that help make faith real and Christianity current for Cherith campers.
 Rob enjoys presenting challenging Biblical messages about God’s faithfulness to His people throughout history, and uses analogies and stories to help campers of all ages understand how to make such lessons timely and personal.

 Rob has been an elementary classroom teach since 1992, teaching first grade teacher for 23 years and recently switched to teaching third graders.
 He holds a master’s degree in elementary education from Hamline University and has earned 60 additional credits in the special education program at Bethel University.
 He is also a husband, father, and private tutor.
-For the past seven years he has been a featured speaker at Northwestern College’s Christian Basketball Camp.
-His heart for the refugee community in his area led him to initiate and lead a unique refugee assimilation ministry through his church.
+For the past 18 years he has been a featured speaker at Bethel University Christian Basketball Camps.
+He founded a ministry called Refugee Life Ministries, which connects refugees to folks from the church so lives can be transformed.
 Often described by others as purposeful, inspiring, and fun, Rob uses these traits regularly in his many volunteer activities.

-Scott Taylor has been involved with Camp Cherith over the past 16 years as a Pathfinder Counselor, a Divisional Director, on the Board of Directors, and for a number of years as the Director for Boys’ Week 2.
+Scott Taylor (Taylo) has been involved with Camp Cherith since 1999.
+He has served as a Pathfinder Counselor, a Divisional Director, on the Board of Directors, and for a number of years as the Director for Boys Week 2.

-Scott looks forward to working with the boys and supporting staff so that the boys have the opportunity to have a fun-filled week with many opportunities to grow in their faith in the Lord through Jesus.
+He looks forward to working with the boys and supporting staff so that the boys have the opportunity to have a fun-filled week with many opportunities to grow in their faith in the Lord through Jesus Christ.

-Scott has worked with students in the Twin Cities the past 21 years as a special education teacher, high school social studies teacher and for the past eight years as the principal of an elementary school in the Osseo Area Schools District.
-He holds a B.S. from Northern Arizona University in history/education, a M.S. from St. Cloud State University and completed the administrative licensure program through St. Mary’s University.
+He holds a B.S. from Northern Arizona University in history/education, a M.S. from St. Cloud State University in special education, and completed the administrative licensure program through St. Mary’s University.